-Katja is one of two successful candidates from the Denmark SailGP Team female development programme, having made her name racing in the 49erFX Olympic class, where she took home a bronze medal from the Olympic Games in Rio in 2016.
+Katja is one of two successful candidates from the Denmark SailGP Team female development program, having made her name racing in the 49erFX Olympic class, where she took home a bronze medal from the Olympic Games in Rio in 2016.

 Competing alongside Jena-Mai Hansen, she went on to win the World Championship in the same class the following year, adding to an impressive record on the water.